smolugu/getting_and_cleaning_data_course_project/README.md

 * CodeBook.md : It describes the variables, the data, and any transformations or work that was performed to clean up the data and perform analysis

-* run_analysis.R : It contains the script which cleans up the raw data and prepares the data to calculate mean and standard deviations.
+* run_analysis.R : It contains the script which cleans up the raw data and prepares the data to calculate mean and standard deviations

 ### Steps to follow to replicate the data clean up and perform analysis